omahs/rundler/docs/architecture/builder.md

 ## Sender State Machine

-The bundle sender is implemented as an finite state machine to continuously submit bundle transactions onchain.
+The bundle sender is implemented as a finite state machine to continuously submit bundle transactions onchain.
 The state machine runs as long as the builder process is running.

 ### States